THE METALLICITY DISTRIBUTION FUNCTION AND CHEMICAL EVOLUTION

 gets locked up terminally into stellar remnants.

-We typically assume the instantaneous recycling
+We typically start by assuming the instantaneous recycling

 approximation: No time delay between formation of a generation